eProsima/FIROS2/README.md

 The interaction with the *NGSIv2* entities must be implemented by the user in the transformation library.

 In the example **TIS_NGSIv2** the tranformation library shown examples of both transformations using the described behaviour.

+## Dynamic Types

+As example of integration with **Dynamic Types**, Dyn_TIS_NGSIv2 example have been added.
+RobotExample executable uses static types (to show compatibility), but ROS2 publisher/subscriber uses DynamicTypes, as well as NGSIv2 that uses a dynamic version of the NGSIv2 JSON library.
+All Dynamic Types related files are under *DynNGSIv2* folder, that generates an aditional dynamic library to be used with dynamic types transformation libraries.